 You can buy pickles from a store or prepare them at home by immersing the food in brine (salt or salty water) or vinegar.
 Evidence shows pickling can raise food’s shelf life and nutritional value.
 In addition, it can offer healthy bacteria (probiotics) that may promote gut health (2).

 When Can Babies Start Eating Pickles?

 “Babies can begin eating pickles when they start solids at around 6 months old.
 It can be beneficial to introduce babies to different tastes and textures and pickles are unique in both of these characteristics,” says Trista Best, Registered Dietitian at Balance Supplements Inc.

 Healthy, full-term babies can occasionally consume pickles from six months of age.
 However, if you are unsure about using pickles for your baby, consult a pediatrician.
 Once a doctor allows feeding pickles to your baby, feed them pickles in small amounts only.
-For instance, you can give a tiny piece of cool, pickled cucumber or carrot to a baby during teething to suck and nibble.
+For instance, you can give a tiny piece of cool, pickled cucumber or carrot to a baby as a teething snack to suck and nibble.
 It will ease their gum inflammation and might also distract them from the pain and irritation.

 Pickles can also serve as good finger food to hone a baby’s pincer grasp, which is vital to support effective baby-led weaning.
 While you give your baby pickles to eat, don’t leave them unsupervised.
 It is essential as pickles are raw foods that can pose a potential choking risk for babies.
-Always serve tiny pieces or small slices of pickle to avert the risk of choking.
+According to a New York State Department of Health report, choking is the fourth leading cause of unintentional death in children under five, with food-related incidents being the most common cause of nonfatal choking in young children.
+To ensure their safety, always serve tiny pieces or small slices of pickle to avert the risk of choking.

 Are There Any Benefits Of Pickles For Babies?